How does Build-Operate-Transfer (BOT) work

 Stages of the BOT model in outsourcing

-During the first term, the client starts through staff leasing, seat leasing, or business process outsourcing to test the waters.
 Once they’re ready to operate on their own, the third party transfers the entire operation to their client.

 The “build” stage

-During the “build” stage, the third party provides the required documents for renting or leasing an office space.
-This includes the set up of internet, electricity, and network for the team.
-Also, they will include the equipment needed such as desktops, phones, and office supplies.
+This includes setting up the internet, electricity, and network for the team.
+They will also include the equipment needed, such as desktops, phones, and office supplies.

 The “operate” stage